 - Robo-Advisory: E*Trade will soon be rolling out a robo-advisory tool, an automated “set it and forget it” type function that allows users to create a personalized investment that toggles itself according to the parameters they set.
 It will be a great way to ensure investors can maintain their investment behavior without having to log in to E*Trade to make adjustments, for example, while they are on vacation or busy at work.

 E*Trade is going to cost you $500 to enter the market.
 But that alone should not dissuade you from this online broker.
-I said the same thing during my review on Scottrade – don’t be fooled by the online brokers that offer a $0 deposit.
 Remember — you’ll have to deposit something into an account in order to trade, no matter which online broker you go with.
-So while Scottrade’s $2500 minimum, or E*Trade’s $500 minimum may seem a bit high, they are also deposits you’d probably want to make anyway, in order to make any sort of substantial investment in stock, options, mutual funds, or even starting an IRA account.
+So while E*Trade’s $500 minimum may seem a bit high, is is a deposit you’d probably want to make anyway, in order to make any sort of substantial investment in stock, options, mutual funds, or even starting an IRA account.

 Users will feel more of a hit in terms of cost from E*Trade’s tiered pricing on trades.
 For modest investors who don’t trade that often (less than 30 trades per quarter), E*Trade is going to charge you $6.95 per trade.
 Infrequent traders may not care about the charge if they aren’t trading that much, but there are other online stock trading services that are cheaper for modest traders.
 Frequent to hyperactive traders will be rewarded with dollar discounts: $4.95 for 30 trades or more.
 With the higher cost to entry with E*Trade’s minimum deposit requirement and trade fees, customers are essentially paying for the expansive and updated Education Center, solid retirement plans, lower mutual fund fees, 24/7 customer service, and by far the best mobile app platform of any of the major online stock brokerages.